robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

 As you can see, all the customisation of the Summary Card is done via a sub-object named *summary*.

-After making these changes, click the browser's *refresh* button and you'll see how the Summary Card has changed.
+After making these changes, click the browser's *refresh* button, login and you'll see how the Summary Card has changed.

-##### Fetching Existing Summary Records
+## Fetching Existing Summary Records

 Let's sort out that error you'll be seeing every time the Person Editor page appears.
 If you read the error text, you'll see that it's coming from the QEWD back-end, telling us that it can't find a handler method for a message